SW-CD/MediaHub_OSS/README.md

 # MediaHub API & Web Interface (upcoming v2.1.0) ✨

-This open source project provides a HTTP REST API and web frontend for storing, converting, auto-deleting, managing custom metadata and retrieving files, organized into distinct databases.
-The focus is on image, video and audio data, but generic files can be stored as well.
-The software has a dependency on ffmpeg for automatic transcoding of files and metadata extraction.
+This open source project provides a HTTP REST API and web frontend for working with images, audio, videos or generic files The software has a dependency on ffmpeg for automatic transcoding of files and metadata extraction.

 <p align="center">
   <img src="screenshots/DataFlow.webp" alt="MediaHub" width="600">
 </p>

-Intended use-cases for the software are:
+Intended use-cases for the software are data acquisition pipelines:

   * storing of camera data with metadata in a production environment, e.g., images or videos for product quality checks, wildlife observation etc
   * storing of audio samples captured using microphones, e.g., for condition monitoring of machines, animal observation

 You can find screenshots of what the frontend looks like in the [screenshots](/screenshots/) folder.

+## Distinction from other tools

+There are some other tools for self-hosted image storage and retrieval available, e.g., you might want to check out Immich, PhotoPrism or LibrePhotos, and there might be others.
+Those tools focus on providing a replacement for cloud solutions like Google Photos, and organize photos and videos in albums.

+Mediahub is not trying to be a self-hosted replacement for Google Photos, but was developed mainly to serve as part of the backend pipeline for automated picture and audio acquisition and processing systems.
+It is distinct by these two features:

+- configurable deletion of old pictures, which is required on edge devices
+- rich and indexed metadata management (e.g., results of an ML pipeline)
+- auto-conversion on ingestion to target format to keep the database footprint low

+In summary, if you need a place to store your private photos, other solutions might have an edge.
+If you have a camera acquisition system that runs 24/7 and you want to store the captured media, Mediahub might be the tool for you.

 -----